matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 opponent:

 On the flip side, Vader is somewhat unique in that his ability to do _next to nothing_ is _also_ high.
-This has a two-progned effect on the game - when selecting an army, Darth Vader is the hardest _individual_ core-box commander to play (see [comparisons](#comparisons)), and _thematically_ he plays quite different from what you'd probably expect.
+This has a two-pronged effect on the game - when selecting an army, Darth Vader is the hardest _individual_ core-box commander to play (see [comparisons](#comparisons)), and _thematically_ he plays quite different from what you'd probably expect.